Skip to main content

 • Window title (when connected)

-Consider using red for production databases as a visual warning to be careful with queries.
+Use red for production databases as a visual reminder to be careful with queries.

 Database Type Colors

-Each database type has an associated color for quick identification:
+Each database type has a fixed color for quick identification:

 DatabaseColor